snugghash/gnuplot-workshop-cigso-purdue-2016/installation-instructions.md

 If these don't work, internet seach is your friend.
 Untested by me personally.

 ## GNU/Linux
-### Ubuntu
+### Ubuntu and Arch linux
 Pre-installed.
 Command-line tool: `gnuplot`
 ### Other *nix
+It is usually pre-installed.
+Check by running `gnuplot` in a terminal.
-Please search your package repository or build from source.
+If not, please search your package repository, third-party prebuilts, or build from source.

 ## MacOSX
 Easiest with homebrew: `brew install gnuplot`.
-Of course, you could build always from source.
+Of course, you could always build from source.

 ## Windows
 ### 10